jraleman/qcra/summaries/Credit_Risk_Analysis_using_Quantum_Computers.md

 ## **2. Credit Risk Analysis**

 TODO:
-- We formally define the economic capital requirement as well as the two different uncertainty models considered.
+- Formally define the economic capital requirement as well as the two different uncertainty models considered.
+- ECR summarizes in a single figure the amount of capital (or own funds) required to remain solvent at a given confidence level (usually linked to the risk appetite or target solvency rating) and a time horizon (usually one year).
+- It is a complementary metric to the regulatory capital requirements that refers to the amount of own funds required following regulatory criteria and rules [16].
+- In this paper, we consider only the ECR related to default risk, which is the loss that occurs when an obligor does not fulfill the repayment of a loan.
+- The main components of an ECR model for a portfolio of assets are the singleasset default probabilities, the loss given default, and the correlation among the single-asset default events.
+- In the following, we first introduce a general form of the credit risk analysis problem considered in this manuscript and then define concrete models in detail.

 ## **3. Quantum Algorithm**

 TODO:
-- Build on previous work [5] and discuss how to implement the quantum algorithms on a gate based quantum computer.
+- Build on previous work [3] and discuss how to implement the quantum algorithms on a gate based quantum computer.

 ## **4. Results**